 INT.
 BACK OF JEWELER’S SHOP – EARLY MORNING

-THE BACK OF THE SHOP IS DARK WITH DIM LIGHTING.
+THE BACK OF THE SHOP IS DARK.
 PICTURES OF HOODOO SAINTS AND OTHER HOODOOO ICONOGRAPHY LINE EVERY SHELF.
 CANDLES AND OFFERINGS SUCH AS RUM, WATER, CIGARS AND BREAD ARE PLACED IN FRONT EACH SAINT.
 A WHITE RING DRAWN WITH CHALK IS IN THE MIDDLE OF THE FLOOR.
 A LINE OF SALT IS IN FRONT OF THE DOOR WAY.

 THE JEWLER WALKS IN.
-HE IS COUNTING ROSARIES IN HIS HAND AS HE IS PRAYING IN A BARELY AUDIBLE WHISPER.
+HE IS COUNTING ROSARIES IN HIS HAND AS HE PRAYS IN A BARELY AUDIBLE WHISPER.
 HE TAKES OUT A SMALL BOTTLE OF OIL AND SPRINKLES IT ALL OVER THE ROOM.
 THEN HE REFILLS ALL THE CUPS OF WATER IN FRONT OF EACH SAINT’S PICTURE AND/OR STATUE.

-HE KNEELS IN FRONT SAINT RITA CASCIA AND PUTS A COMBINATION OF ROOTS, HERBS, AND FLOWERS IN A MORTAR AND PESTLE BOWL.
+HE KNEELS IN FRONT OF SAINT RITA CASCIA AND PUTS A COMBINATION OF ROOTS, HERBS, AND FLOWERS IN A MORTAR AND PESTLE BOWL.
 HE CRUSHES IT.

-SOUNDS: EERIE MUISC.
+SOUNDS: EERIE MUSIC.
 CRUSHING OF ROOTS AND HERBS.

 JEWELER